hellerve/ptolemy/done.md

 first time (except for a recollection of some of the things that have been said, without knowing where they come from).
 It’s a good, enjoyable, cathartic read.

+* [Managing an iconic old luxury brand in a new luxury economy: Hermès handbags in the US market](https://www.gwern.net/docs/economics/2014-lewis.pdf) by **Tasha L. Lewis & Brittany Haas** (2014)

+I knew next to nothing about the brand or its products before I started reading the article.
+It felt genuinely informative to read, and though I’m not looking to purchase any of their products anytime soon, the company’s business model is interesting enough for me to read about.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)